SnowdogApps/magento2-shipping-latency/README.md

 Shipping latency options are configured on admin `Stores -> Configuration -> Snowdog -> Shipping Latency`.

-Default options are settend as previous module version to mantain retrocompatibility.
+Default options are set as the previous module version to maintain retro compatibility.